purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

 5. For data variables that exoboots give, read the “ActPackState.py” in `..\Actuator-Package-7.2.0\Python\flexsea\flexsea\dev_spec`

 Future Work after running the demo scripts:
-For the human-in-the-loop basic controller, located in the `..\Actuator-Package 7.2.0\Python\basic_controller`
+For the human-in-the-loop basic controller, put the `basic_controller` folder of this GitHub repo under `..\Actuator-Package 7.2.0\Python\` in your PC.
 1. To run the controller, run `test_1_law.py`.
 Before that, you need to connect to TWO boots and change the COM ports in the `port.yaml` file
 2. To run the controller with ONE boot, modify `test_1_law_left_boot.py` and run it.
 The modification of the `test_1_law_left_boot.py` script has not been completed yet; it still needs to be modified.
 Before running the script, you still need to change the `port.yaml` file.
 3. The main controller definition is in `test_new_def_v2.py` file.
 Understand each function in the file before running the controller.